nebulasio/nebdocs/docs/go-nebulas/testnet.md

 ### Build
 The Nebulas Testnet's executable file and dependant libraries need to be built first.
 Several important modules are highlighted below:

-* **NBRE:** The Nebulas Blockchain Runtime Environment is the platform for running Nebulas Protocol Representation, such as the DIP, the NR, etcetera.
 * **NEB:** The main process of the Nebulas Testnet. `NEB` and `NBRE` run in standalone processes, and communicate through IPC.

 Details of building the modules can be found in [tutorials](http://wiki.nebulas.io/en/latest/go-nebulas/tutorials/01-installation.html#compile-nebulas).